Unity-Technologies/ml-agents/docs/Training-Configuration-File.md

 remove a reward signal, you should delete its entry entirely from `reward_signals`.
 At least one reward signal should be left defined at all times.
-Provide the following configurations to design the reward signal for your training run:
+Provide the following configurations to design the reward signal for your training run.

+### Extrinsic Rewards

-**Extrinsic rewards** - Enable these settings to ensure that your training run incorporates your environment-based reward signal:
+Enable these settings to ensure that your training run incorporates your environment-based reward signal:

 | **Setting**        | **Description** |
 | :------------------| :--------------- |
 | `extrinsic > strength` | Factor by which to multiply the reward given by the environment.
 Typical ranges will vary depending on the reward signal. <br><br>Typical range: `1.00` |
 | `extrinsic > gamma`    | Discount factor for future rewards coming from the environment.
 This can be thought of as how far into the future the agent should care about possible rewards.
 In situations when the agent should be acting in the present in order to prepare for rewards in the distant future, this value should be large.
 In cases when rewards are more immediate, it can be smaller.
 Must be strictly smaller than 1. <br><br>Typical range: `0.8` - `0.995` |

+### Curiosity Intrinsic Reward

-**Curiosity intrinsic reward**- To enable curiosity, provide these settings:
+To enable curiosity, provide these settings:

 | **Setting**        | **Description** |
 | :------------------| :--------------- |